vspedr/jables/README.md

 ### Usage

 Dead simple.
-Fork this repo into your account, or run `git clone https://github.com/vspedr/jables` and hack away.
-Make sure you update any relevant information in `package.json` before publishing a module.
+Click the `Use this template` button!
+Make sure you update any relevant information in `package.json` and `README.md` before publishing a module.

 ### Scripts
 - `build`: transpiles and minifies all code in `./src` into `./lib` using babel;